What are the signs of Dementia?

 As a disease that affects the brain, dementia can also have an impact on a family member’s personality.
-If you have noticed any recent changes in her mood or behaviour, such as out of character mood swings or emotions, this could be a warning sign.
+If you have noticed any recent changes in their mood or behaviour, such as out of character mood swings or emotions, this could be a warning sign.
 Memory problems can often make people frustrated and angry.

 3) Misplacing possessions

 We all forget where we put our keys from time to time – but for someone with dementia, misplacing items is a common occurrence.
 They may also misplace possessions in unusual places, for example items which are not food may end up in the fridge.

 Somebody living with the onset of dementia can become easily disorientated to time and place.
 For example, they may get confused about the time of day and turn up for dinner in the morning.
 They may also become lost in familiar places, which can be distressing.